ammoammo/Testim.io-Automation/README.md

 #Testim.io-Automation

-This is a desktop app, written in C#.
+This is an assignment I got in my Software Engineer degree.
+It's a desktop app, written in C#.

 This app will automate and run tests created with [Testim.io](https://www.testim.io/).

 ## How to:
 1. Create account in [Testim.io](https://www.testim.io/).